stalintouch/twitter_like_app/README.md

-Ruby on Rails Tutorial sample application
+This is a sample application for a twitter like app, I will be building it from a non scaffolding approach from scratch.

-This is the sample application for a twitter like app
+You can check the deployed Heroku version on https://afternoon-oasis-45843.herokuapp.com/

 ## Getting started